Natalie Berzatto

-Natalie Rose Berzatto Katinsky, also known as Sugar and Nat, is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Abby Elliott since the show's premiere in 2022, Natalie is a former bank executive turned restaurant business manager.
-A reluctant investor in her family's dingy, old-school Italian beef sandwich joint, the Original Beef of Chicagoland, she despised the restaurant when it was run by her older brother Michael.
+Natalie Rose Berzatto, also known as Sugar or Nat, is a fictional character on the FX Network television series The Bear.
+Created by Christopher Storer and played by Abby Elliott, Natalie is a former bank executive turned restaurant business manager.
+A reluctant investor in her family's dingy, old-school Italian beef sandwich joint, the Original Beef of Chicagoland, she despised the restaurant when it was run by her older brother Mikey.
 After Mikey's suicide, her younger brother, acclaimed chef Carmy Berzatto, moved home to Chicago to take over the restaurant.
 Carmy's partner, Chef Sydney, persuaded Natalie to serve as business manager for a new fine dining restaurant to be called the Bear.
+Elliott was nominated for a Golden Globe Award for Best Supporting Actress for her performance.